1. What is a Foreign LLC in Alabama?

 Registration.

-- Having an office, warehouse, or physical location in Alabama
+- Maintaining an office, warehouse, storefront, or other physical place of business in Alabama

-- Alabama Registered Agent with a physical Alabama street address
+- Alabama Registered Agent with a physical street address in Alabama

 - Principal office address and mailing address